Imago Mundi

 Imago Mundi (/i'ma:gou 'mu:ndi/ ee-MAH-goh-_-MOON-dee), or in full Imago Mundi: International Journal for the History of Cartography, is a semiannual peer-reviewed academic journal about mapping, established in 1935 by Leo Bagrow.
+The journal was published on a near-annual basis from 1935 to 2003 (with breaks in 1936, 1938, 1940–46, 1957–58, 1961, and 1973–74), but since 2004 has been published twice-yearly.
 It covers the history of early maps, cartography, and map-related ideas.
 Articles are in English and have abstracts in French, German, Spanish, and English.
 Each volume also contains three reference sections (book reviews, bibliography, and chronicle) that provide a summary of current developments in the field.

 It was published originally by Imago Mundi Ltd. with (electronic), 0308-5694 (paper).